Sunday, April 25, 2010

 'We are living in exceptional times.
 Scientists tell us that we have 10 years to change the way we live, avert the depletion of natural resources and the catastrophic evolution of the Earth’s climate.

 The stakes are high for us and our children.
-Everyone should take part in the effort, and HOME has been conceived to take a message of mobilization out to every human being.'
+Everyone should take part in the effort, and HOME has been conceived to take a message of mobilization out to every human being.'and

 "if the permafrost melts, the methane released would cause the greenhouse effect to race out of control with consequences no one can predict.”